 Documentation of the classification systems and the practices of patent offices is spotty, and one cannot always tell how a patent was classified at the time.
 We have found many eclectic sources however and the research continues.
-We cite our sources on the website and in a longer draft paper, Meyer (2021b).
+We have not found a full description and analysis on the subject of 19th century patent classifications yet.
+We shall compare these classification systems and discuss sources in a longer draft paper, Meyer (2021b).